proofcarryingdata/zupass/bot.md

   - If you do accidentally run `init`, you will clear all local data.
 This is ok, but it causes some problems because your local PCDPass ticket still exists in localStorage in the Telegram Web View of PCDPass, but doesn't exist in the database.
   - To rectify this situation, you should clear localStorage on Telegram PCDPass by right-clicking the on the Web view, then selecting `Inspect Element`.
 From there, you can go to the `Storage` tab and clear everything.
-  - Then, you just have to login again (email: dev@gmail.com, pw: devconnect)
+  - Then, you just have to login again with an account that has a ticket

-- @cha0sg0d don't forget to handle `/verify` in next pr.